bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

 > **Note:** During installation, the G1 might restart unexpectedly.
 Simply enter the chroot again (see previous section)

-### Create a Root user password and exit the Chroot
+#### Create a Root user password and exit the Chroot

 We will want to create a root user password.
-After doing that, you can exit the chroot.

     passwd

+Type in the password you want to use.
+As a security measure, text will not appear onscreen, so just keep typing and press enter when you've put it in.

+#### Exit the Chroot

+We're all done, so you can exit the chroot.

     sync
     exit
     umount /mnt